rankutah/blog/sites/rank-utah/content/locations/grand-junction-co.md

 ## Quartz Worx Website — Countertops in Grand Junction, CO

-As a freelance website designer, I built the Quartz Worx website to explain the different types of countertop options and help customers get in touch.
+The Quartz Worx website explains countertop options and makes it easy for customers to get in touch.
 The site is custom‑built, loads fast, is easy to use on phones, and keeps navigation simple.

 ![Quartz Worx website preview - built by a freelance web designer](/media/website-design-quartz-worx.jpg)